When you prepare your baby's food at home you know exactly what your baby is eating.

 Cover the filled trays with a lid, cling film, tin foil or freezer bags before placing in the freezer.

 Label and date with a waterproof marker.
-Ideally, use the meals within 1 month of freezing for better taste.
+It's best to use the meals within 1 month of freezing for better taste.

 Preparing frozen food

-Defrost the amount of food you need for each meal.
+Defrost the amount of food you need for each meal overnight in the fridge.

 Reheat in a saucepan or microwave.
 Reheated food must be piping hot all the way through.
 Stir the food, allow to cool and then test the temperature in your mouth before giving it to your child.